Sandipan-seth/Egram-FrontEnd/README.md

 1. 🔄 Fork the repository.
 2. 🌱 Create a new branch (`feature/your-feature-name`).
 3. 📝 Commit your changes and push to the new branch.
-4. 🔍 Open a Pull Request for review..
+4. 🔍 Open a Pull Request for review.

 ## 📜 License
 This project is licensed under [MIT License](LICENSE).